-The IPMT function is categorized under Financial functions.
-The function calculates the interest portion based on given loan payment and payment period.
-We can calculate using IPMT the principal amount of payment for the first period, last period or any period in between.
+The IPMT Function is categorized under Excel Financial functions.
+The function calculates the interest portion based on a given loan payment and payment period.
+We can calculate, using IPMT, the interest amount of a payment for the first period, last period, or any period in between.

 As a financial analyst, we will often be interested in knowing the principal component and interest component of a loan payment for a specific period.
 IPMT helps to calculate the amount.